sourcebots/sbot/docs/source/cheat-sheet/index.md

----
-layout: page
-title: API Quick Reference
----

-# SR API Quick Reference
+# SourceBots API Quick Reference

-This page contains a quick guide to the `sr.robot3` API.
+This page contains a quick guide to the `sbot` API.

 For more information, make sure you check the rest of the documentation.